 When can a tenant request an ESA?

-In order for a tenant to request an assistance/service animal as an accommodation for a disability, the assistance animal must be necessary to afford the individual an equal opportunity to use and enjoy a dwelling or to participate in the housing service or program.
-Further, there must be a relationship between the individual’s disability and the assistance the animal provides.
-If these requirements are met, a housing facility must permit the assistance animal as an accommodation.
+In order for a tenant to request an assistance/service animal as an accommodation for a disability, the animal must be necessary to afford the individual an equal opportunity to use and enjoy a dwelling or to participate in the housing service or program.
+Further, there must be a relationship between the individual’s disability and the accommodation the animal provides.
+If these requirements are met, a housing provider must permit the assistance animal as an accommodation.

 Landlords may request documentation: